LucyMasc/Ruby-on-Rails-Challenge-20200810/README.md

 REST API built using Ruby on Rails and MySQL with restrict access through Api-Key.

-You can test it out on https://maino-api-challenge.herokuapp.com/products
+You can test it out on https://rapi-cdsh.herokuapp.com/

+Oops!
+Access Denied!

 * Ruby version